taocpp/PEGTL/doc/Actions-and-States.md

 to collect all `digit_strings` that were detected by the grammar, i.e. the vector will contain one string for every time that the `tao::pegtl::plus< tao::pegtl::digit >` rule was matched against the input.

-Since the `parse()`-functions are variadic function templates, an arbitrary sequence of state arguments can be used.
+Since the `parse()` functions are variadic function templates, an arbitrary sequence of state arguments can be used.

 ## Action Specialisation